idodooodo/Quantitativo--a-mean-reversion-strategy-/README.md

 Here is the link to the article : https://www.quantitativo.com/p/a-mean-reversion-strategy-with-211

 The three python files include the first strategy experiment, followed by the market regime filter and finally the dynamic stop losses.
-The long&short strategy is not implemented due to lack of data in yahoo finance.
+The long&short strategy is not implemented due to lack of data in yahoo finance from 1999 to 2006.

 ## User Instructions